ValidMind for model validation 3 — Developing a potential challenger model

 That's expected, as when we run validations tests the results logged need to be manually added to your report as part of your compliance assessment process within the ValidMind Platform.

-As we can observe from the output above, our champion model doesn't pass the MinimumAccuracy based on the default thresholds of the out-of-the-box test, so let's log a model finding in the ValidMind Platform (Need more help?):
+As we can observe from the output above, our champion model doesn't pass the MinimumAccuracy based on the default thresholds of the out-of-the-box test, so let's log an artifact (finding) in the ValidMind Platform (Need more help?):

 1. From the Inventory in the ValidMind Platform, go to the model you connected to earlier.